serbent/ca-DevOpsUA5/recommended-tools.md

 # A list of recommended tool to have

-jq - tool to work with JSON files. yq - same for YAML. fzf - nice selection tool.
+jq - tool to work with JSON files.
+yq - same for YAML.
+fzf - nice selection tool.
+vs code - IDE.